edson-dev/weather-app/README.md

  [-] Write unit and integration tests for both the backend and frontend.
  -- backend
  [X] Use Jest, Mocha, or similar frameworks.
-Tips:
-- Use JWT for secure user authentication and protect endpoints.
-- Use WorkManager to handle background synchronization in React.
-- Test critical functionality such as user authentication, API calls, and data persistence.
-Evaluation Criteria:
-- Architecture and Code Quality: Proper separation of responsibilities between backend and frontend.
-- Best Practices: Efficient use of Node.js, React, and API integration.
-- Complete Functionality: Ensure weather data is displayed and stored correctly, with search history maintained.
-- Test Coverage: Write tests for backend and frontend logic.
-- Performance and Security: Effective use of caching and secure APIs.